peter-daly/clean_ioc/docs/extensions/fastapi.md

 # Fast API

-Clean IoC comes with helpers to help you easily integrate it woth Fast API.
-If you are using Clean IoC with other application types and wanting that same experience in Fast API development you can add it as a container to Fast API.
+Clean IoC comes with helpers to help you easily integrate it with Fast API.
+If you are using Clean IoC with other application types and wanting that same experience in Fast API development you can add your container to Fast API.

 ## How it works

-The app works by giving you a Clean IoC scope with every FastAPI request allowing you to leverage scoped lifetimes.
-This makses it easy for you to have a single SqlAlchemy connection per app if you want to.
+The extension works by giving you a Clean IoC scope with every FastAPI request allowing you to leverage scoped lifetimes.
+This makses it easy for you to have a single SqlAlchemy session per request as an example.

 ## Setting it up